PC-Diffuser: Path-Consistent Capsule CBF Safety Filtering for Diffusion-Based Trajectory Planner: Conclusion Limitations

 We presented PC-Diffuser, a safety augmentation framework that integrates a certifiable structure into diffusion-based planning through path-consistent barrier functions.
 We introduced a novel capsule distance CBF safety filter, a framework to enforce dynamic feasibility on trajectory-space diffusion models, a way to reduce deviation from learned distribution via geometric consistency, and an innovative way to integrate these properties during the denoising process (generation) rather than as a post-hoc correction.

 Despite these efforts, our approach has several limitations.
-First, although the iterative integration of PC-CBF allows for neighbors' trajectory forecast to adapt according to PC-Diffuser's correction on ego's plan, our framework still remains reactive and is limited in anticipating reactions from human drivers, which could potentially be improved via active uncertainty mitigation methods~\cite{yiwei2026icra}.
+First, although the iterative integration of PC-CBF allows for neighbors' trajectory forecast to adapt according to PC-Diffuser's correction on ego's plan, our framework still remains reactive and is limited in anticipating reactions from human drivers, which could potentially be improved via active uncertainty mitigation methods~\cite{wang2023active,yiwei2026icra}.
+Additionally, probabilistic CBF ~\cite{lyu2021probabilistic} and risk measures such as CVaR~\cite{lyu2023risk} could improve robustness to uncertainty in predicted future states of neighboring vehicles.

-Second, our evaluation relies on nuPlan's IDM-based reactive simulation, which is less ideal and resulted in $\sim$10\% collision rate with PC-Diffuser on the all-collision challenge set, mostly during the intersections where many vehicles following IDM policy will drive from various directions, trapping the ego vehicle and causing a collision.
-A more suitable benchmark with a higher-fidelity and naturalistic neighbor vehicle policy remains a future work.
+Second, our evaluation relies on nuPlan's IDM-based reactive simulation, where IDM agents can sometimes unnaturally swarm the ego vehicle from all directions, causing unavoidable collisions and yielding a $\sim$10\% collision rate with PC-Diffuser on the all-collision challenge set.
+Benchmarking on a higher-fidelity simulator with naturalistic neighbor vehicle policy is left to future work but constitutes a substantial research challenge in its own right.